Spy Store Near St Albans, Maine

 The doe that was equipped with a GPS animal tracker was part of a study being conducted by the Maine Department of Inland Fisheries and Wildlife to determine the severity Winter was having on white-tailed deer populations.
 The tracking unit was providing live updates on the activity of the doe when the GPS tracker sent out a mortality alert on the 9th of January, notifying biologists that the doe had been murdered by a douche bag hunter.
 Making the situation more unfortunate was that biologists who used the tracker to locate the deer discovered the doe was pregnant with twins which would have seen their first life late Spring.

-The cause of death for the pregnant doe was from a single gunshot fired by a stupid ass hunter who couldn’t tell the difference between a male or female deer.
-Not to mention, shooting a defenseless animal simply trying enjoy life is probably the most pathetic thing a “man” could do.
+The cause of death for the pregnant doe was from a single gunshot fired by a stupid ass hunter who couldn’t tell the difference between a male or a female deer.
+Not to mention, shooting a defenseless animal simply trying to enjoy life is probably the most pathetic thing a “man” could do.
 So clearly the murderer was a pathetic human being.

 The murder occurred in a field in proximity to Corinna Road in the city of St. Albans in Maine.